VaanNG/term_chatbot/README.md

 4. Once you've selected the model, you can start chatting with the AI by typing your messages in the terminal.

-5. To submit a multi-line message, type `/send` on a new line after entering your message.
+5. To submit a multi-line message, press enter to jump line and when you're ready to send the prompt, type `/send` on a new line after entering your message.

-6. To exit the application, type `exit`, then `send` (recommended) or `ctrl-c`
+6. To exit the application, type `exit` on a new line (recommended) or `ctrl-c`

 ## Pricing Model